smartclean/smartclean.github.io/docs/vcs_aq.md

 2. Define details of recipients who should receive notifications about bad air quality
    - For Example: A cleaning attendant to receive SMS and supervisor to receive Mobile App Notification

-3. Done!
-Your Locations can now sense bad indoor air quality with our solution
+3. Your location will raise an alert when our solution determines the air quality is unexpected for a certain period.

+4. The alert indicates that the indoor air quality is bad or not suitable for the area.

 Some of our other solutions which generate Alerts are:
 - [Usage Monitoring](/vcs_pc.html)